|Executive Office for Administration and Finance|

 Requests for domicile assignments will be approved on a calendar year basis by A&F and reviewed on a bi-annual basis by the OVM.
 OVM will do at least one audit per year of domicile vehicle usage and may perform more as necessary.

-Domicile Vehicle Request Forms are due by October 30 to A&F in order to have approval beginning on the first day of the following year.
+Domicile Vehicle Request Forms are due by the last business day in November to the OVM Fleet Administrator in order to have approval beginning on the first day of the following calendar year.

-The Domicile Vehicle Request Form supersedes all forms used prior to July 1, 2016 including any required letters or acknowledgement forms.
+Domicile Vehicle Request Form supersedes all forms used prior to July 1, 2016, including any required letters or acknowledgement forms.

 Compliance with OVM Policies and Procedures